Carrin Patman

-Carrin F. Patman is an American attorney who has served as United States ambassador to Iceland since October 2022.
+Carrin Foreman Patman (born April 20, 1956) is an American attorney who had served as United States ambassador to Iceland.
 She formerly served as the chair of Houston Metro from 2016 to 2022.

 Education

 Patman earned a Bachelor of Arts from Duke University and a Juris Doctor from the University of Texas School of Law in 1982.

 Career

 Patman has a distinguished record of civic engagement, which includes service as a member of the Houston Chapter of the International Women’s Forum, and on the boards of the Greater Houston Partnership and the Houston-Galveston Area Transportation Policy Council.
-Patman was also a Founding Board Member of The Center for Women in Law, as well as an Executive Committee Member of Girls, Inc. of Greater Houston and Sheltering Arms Senior Services.
+Patman was also a Founding Board Member of The Center for Women in Law, as well as an executive committee member of Girls, Inc. of Greater Houston and Sheltering Arms Senior Services.

 Patman is a partner at Bracewell LLP, where she specializes in class action litigation, commercial disputes, antitrust and competition issues, environmental violations, and regulatory compliance.
 She was a member of the board of Houston Metro from 2010 to 2022 and was appointed chair by Sylvester Turner in 2016.
 Patman was a major fundraiser to the Hillary Clinton 2016 presidential campaign and Joe Biden 2020 presidential campaign.